elliotstokes/elliotstokes.github.io/_drafts/cordova-from-a-web-developers-perspective.md

 tags : [Mobile, JavaScript]
 ---

 We all make responsive web sites nowadays and for a new project I was working on I needed to make a multi-platform mobile application.
 Cordova was the obvious choice for the skills that I have.
-I wrote this post just to keep a note of some of the tools and technology I used and the thought processes I went through in choosing them.
+I wrote this post just to keep a note of some of the tools and technology I used and documented some of the more difficult tasks.

 ##Differences between Cordova & Phonegap